center-for-threat-informed-defense/summiting-the-pyramid/docs/definitions.rst

 Recall
 ------

-**Recall is the ratio of true positives to total events matched by an analytic.**
+**Recall is the fraction of malicious events that are matched by an analytic.**

 High recall analytics are less likely to miss malicious activity.
 There is often a tradeoff between precision and recall: as one increases, the other decreases.
 This